-“Our Holy Father Pope Francis recently said, ‘Becoming a priest or a man or woman religious is not primarily our own decision...rather it is the response to a call and to a call of love.’
-I hope all Catholics throughout our diocese will join with me in asking God to grant that more men and women hear and respond to His invitation, and discover the profound joy to be found in serving the people of God as a priests or religious.” ~ Bishop Peter A. Libasci
+“Our Holy Father Pope Francis has said, ‘Becoming a priest or a religious is not primarily our own decision…rather it is the response to a call and to a call of love.’
+I hope all Catholics throughout our diocese will join with me in asking God to grant that more men hear and respond to His invitation, and discover the profound joy to be found in serving the people of God as a priest.” ~ Bishop Peter A. Libasci

 Meet some of our seminarians: read their vocations stories by clicking on their name.
 Watch our page on Facebook to see when new vocation stories are published.